CarGDev/reactwizard/README.md

 # React Crafter

-**React Crafter** is a CLI tool designed to quickly scaffold a modern React application with TypeScript, Ant Design, Sass, Webpack, and essential development tools like Husky and linters pre-configured.
+**React Crafter** is a CLI tool designed to quickly scaffold a modern React application with TypeScript, Ant Design, Sass, Vite, and essential development tools like Husky and linters pre-configured.
 This tool simplifies the initial setup, allowing developers to start coding with best practices from the get-go.

 ## Features

 - **React with TypeScript**: Automatically sets up a React project using TypeScript.
 - **Ant Design Integration**: Includes Ant Design (antd) for UI components, fully integrated with your project.
 - **Sass Support**: Configures Sass for better styling with variables, mixins, and more.
-- **Webpack Configuration**: Custom Webpack setup for development and production builds.
+- **Vite Configuration**: Fast bundler setup for development and production builds.
 - **Husky & Linters**: Pre-configured Git hooks with Husky, Commitlint, and Prettier to enforce code quality and style.
 - **Atomic Design Structure**: Creates an atomic design folder structure to organize your components.
 - **Redux Setup**: Sets up Redux with slices, middleware, and selectors for state management.